 Displacement of the mucocutaneous junction (MCJ): Anterior or posterior deviation.
 Easily observed with fluorescein staining.

-Eyelid margin irregularity: Irregularities of the line that contacts the cornea.
+Eyelid margin irregularity: Irregular contour of the line in contact with the cornea.

-Meibum appearance: Normally a clear oil.
+Meibum characteristics: Normal meibum is clear oil.
 In MGD, it appears cloudy, granular, or toothpaste-like.

-Shimazaki classification: Expressibility is graded 0–3 with moderate thumb pressure; grade 2 or higher is considered abnormal.
+Shimazaki classification: Expressibility under moderate thumb pressure is graded 0 to 3, with grade 2 or higher considered abnormal.

-Meibography: An infrared camera is used to observe gland dropout, shortening, and distortion.
+Meibography: Infrared camera observation of gland dropout, shortening, and distortion.

 Thinning of the tear film lipid layer: Lipid layer thickness (LLT) can be assessed with an interferometer.